 Best Woodless Graphite Pencil Set:

-While the box may have a promonent “11” on it, you’ll actually only get 6 pencils.
-But these are woodless graphite pencils, perfect for projects where water solubility is needed.
+While the box may have a prominent “11” on it, you’ll actually only get 6 pencils.
+But these are woodless graphite sketching pencils, perfect for projects where water solubility is needed.
 These pencils can be used dry, applied dry and then use a wet brush to get a watercolor effect, or dipped into water directly for a richer, fuller color application.
 Made in Austria, Cretacolor is another trusted brand.